henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
-### Are Black officers more likely to search Black citizens than white ones?
+### Are Black officers more likely to search Black citizens than white citizens?
 * Yes, the probability that a Black citizen faces a higher probability of being searched by a white officer is 1.0 &nbsp;
 &nbsp;